USCGC Joseph Tezanos: Namesake

-In 2010, Charles "Skip" W. Bowen, who was then the United States Coast Guard's most senior non-commissioned officer, proposed that all 58 cutters in the Sentinel class should be named after enlisted sailors in the Coast Guard, or one of its precursor services, who were recognized for their heroism.
-The Coast Guard chose Joseph Tezanos as the namesake of the 18th cutter.
-Tezanos enlisted in the Coast Guard after the breakout of World War II, in 1942.
+Joseph Tezanos enlisted in the Coast Guard after the breakout of World War II, in 1942.
 He served as a gunner's mate aboard the Landing Ship Tank LST 20 where landings included Kiska, Alaska, Tarawa Atoll, and Kwajalein Atoll.
 In April 1944, while moored in Pearl Harbor the LST 20 was near a cataclysmic explosion among vessels loaded with ammunition that posed a grave risk of setting off the explosives in other vessels.
 Tezanos led a crew of volunteers that took a boat dangerously close to the conflagration, and rescued over forty survivors.

+In 2010, Charles "Skip" W. Bowen, who was then the United States Coast Guard's most senior non-commissioned officer, proposed that the Sentinel class cutters should be named after enlisted sailors in the Coast Guard, or one of its precursor services, who were recognized for their heroism.
+The Coast Guard chose Tezanos as the namesake of the 18th cutter.